oscar-barlow/java-quickstart/2-testing-buildtools-exceptions/2-3-debugging-handling-exceptions/ReadMe.md

 ## Two types of exception: Checked and Unchecked
 Exceptions come in two flavours: checked and unchecked.
 The difference is described [here](http://www.geeksforgeeks.org/checked-vs-unchecked-exceptions-in-java/).

 Both types of exceptions should be *handled*.
 This means that you, the developer, must anticipate what parts of your code might throw exceptions and decide what to do if that happens.
-With the exception of `RunTimeException`s, if you don't handle an exception, your application will grind to a halt!
+If you don't handle an exception, your application will grind to a halt!
 Notice that, because looking up the weather in Paris throws an exception, the lines after that aren't even executed.
 Comment out that line and execution will proceed.

 On the other hand, if you do handle the exception, your application will throw the exception and then continue executing, and you may be able to provide some useful information to the end-user about what went wrong.